 In leaving the EU, the UK looks likely to leave the Single Market, the European trade bloc that allows free movement of goods and people across international borders.
 This could present significant challenges to some businesses, particularly those that have high exposure to the EU.

 At Shepherds Friendly we’re a fully UK-based company; all our transactions and operations are conducted within the UK, and the Shepherds Friendly Board would like to reassure all of our members that this period is very much business as usual.

 Shepherds Friendly is a long-established and successful mutual, which has been around for almost 200 years and has experience in managing our members’ finances through varying economic conditions.

 How we’re preparing for leaving the EU

-As we head towards 29th March our investment managers will continue to lower the overall risk profile of the Society’s portfolio in order to protect our members’ funds.
+As we head towards leaving the EU our investment managers will continue to lower the overall risk profile of the Society’s portfolio in order to protect our members’ funds.